-In all host contracts that BIPO Service enters into with foreign companies, the ultimate responsibility for the employment and, therefore, these risks, lies with the foreign employer.
+In all host contracts that BIPO Service enters into with foreign companies, the ultimate responsibility for employment - including these risks - rests with the foreign employer.

-Introduction Into Germany and His Law
+Introduction Into Germany and Its Labour Law

-German employment law is divided into two areas: individual employment law and collective employment law.
-Individual employment law concerns relations between the individual employee and the employer, while collective employment law regulates the collective representation and organisation of employees as well as the rights and obligations of employees' representatives.
+German employment law is divided into two main areas: individual employment law and collective employment law.
+Individual employment law focuses on the relationship between each employee and their employer, covering aspects such as contracts, working hours, and termination.
+In contrast, collective employment law deals with the collective rights and organization of employees, including the role and responsibilities of employee representatives.

-German employment law is not consolidated into a single labour code: the main sources are Federal legislation, case law, collective bargaining agreements, works council agreements and individual employment contracts.
+Unlike some other countries, Germany does not have a single, unified labor code.
+Instead, employment laws are drawn from several sources, including federal legislation, case law, collective bargaining agreements, works council agreements, and individual employment contracts.